angt08/Project2-Dinos/README.md

 post MVP:
- It would be really cool to add some games which are more interactive and actually allow the use of horror movie character sprites.
+ It would be really cool to add some games which are more interactive and actually allow the use of horror character sprites.

 would also love to add some sound effects when things are clicked and new pgs load.
 AAAAAAAAAAAAAAAAA!!!!!!